 Open Bible Data Home About News OET Key

 Note: This view shows ‘verses’ which are not natural language units and hence sometimes only part of a sentence will be visible.
-This view is only designed for doing comparisons of different translations.
-Click on the version abbreviation to see the verse in more of its context.
+Normally the OET discourages the reading of individual ‘verses’, but this view is only designed as a tool for doing comparisons of different translations.
+Click on any Bible version abbreviation down the left-hand side to see the verse in more of its context.
+The OET segments on this page are still very early looks into the unfinished texts of the Open English Translation of the Bible.
+Please double-check these texts in advance before using in public.

 OET (OET-RV) These helpers in the assembly should be husbands of one wife, and should lead their children and their households well.

-OET-LVServants, let_ them _be husbands of_one wife, leading of_^their_children well and of_their own households.
+OET-LV Servants, let_ them _be husbands of_one wife, leading of_^their_children well and of_their own households.

-SR-GNTΔιάκονοι ἔστωσαν μιᾶς γυναικὸς ἄνδρες, τέκνων καλῶς προϊστάμενοι καὶ τῶν ἰδίων οἴκων.
+SR-GNT Διάκονοι ἔστωσαν μιᾶς γυναικὸς ἄνδρες, τέκνων καλῶς προϊστάμενοι καὶ τῶν ἰδίων οἴκων. ‡

 (Diakonoi estōsan mias gunaikos andres, teknōn kalōs proistamenoi kai tōn idiōn oikōn.)

-Key: yellow:verbs, light-green:nominative/subject, pink:genitive/possessor.
+Key: khaki:verbs, light-green:nominative/subject, pink:genitive/possessor.

-Note: Automatic aligning of the OET-RV to the LV is done by some temporary software, hence the OET-RV alignments are incomplete (and may occasionally be wrong).
+Note: Automatic aligning of the OET-RV to the LV is done by some temporary software, hence the RV alignments are incomplete (and may occasionally be wrong).

-BSB § A deacon must be the husband of but one wife, a good manager of his children and of his own household.
+BSB A deacon must be [the] husband of but one wife, a good manager [of his] children and [of his] own household.

 BLB Let deacons be husbands of one wife, managing the children and the own households well.